Alisha98A/Love-Children-Foundation/README.md

 change logo so it fits in 280px device change video size from 768px and up, didn't manage to make the change.
-It must be larger text-video next to video is a link?
+It must be larger text-video next to video is a link? make video section look better at bigger screen sizes change button link so its the same size for every button at every media query

 <!--Add a photo of how the website looks like on different screen devices-->